DevAdv-CFC20/COVID19-research-assistant/README.md

 ![](WDLAB000.png)<br>

-we have only prepared “comm_use_subset” which it has 9,120 articles to feed inside Watson Discovery.<br>
+We have only prepared “comm_use_subset” which it has 9,120 articles to feed inside Watson Discovery.<br>

 ![](Data_Uploaded.png)<br>

-Start to build your querie.<br>

 ![](WDLAB2.png)<br>

-For example, a simple question to train the machine.<br>

 ![](WDLAB3.png)<br>

-then, after you train your queries, start to rate the most relevent answer for your quiere. you can pick more than artical
+Then, after you train your queries, start to rate the most relevant articles for your queries.<br>

 ![](Rates_Results.png)<br>

 ![](queries.png)<br>

-With Watson Assistant conversation AI chatbot, we are have integrated WD with WA through webhook.<br>
+3- Provisioning of Watson Assistant and Setting up our Chatbot: [Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant)

+4- Integration of the Watson Assistant with Watson Discovery using IBM Cloud Functions: [IBM Cloud Functions](https://cloud.ibm.com/catalog?search=cloud%20functions#search_results)

 ![](connection.png)

+5- Development of a user interface for our application and deploying it onto the IBM Cloud using toolchain: [IBM DevOps Toolchain](https://cloud.ibm.com/catalog?search=Devops#search_results)

 ## Running the tests